 - Obtained judgment, affirmed on appeal by the United States Court of Appeals for the Third Circuit, for the corporate general partner and its sole shareholder in an action seeking seven-figure recovery on a limited partnership's promissory note.
 2009 WL 1565651 (W.D.
 Pa.
 2009), affirmed, 2011 WL 730486 (3d Cir.
 2011).

-- Successfully defended a California corporation in securities litigation commenced in the U.S. District Court for the District of Utah, and obtained attorney's fees under California's anti-SLAPP statute.
+- Defended a California corporation in securities litigation commenced in the U.S. District Court for the District of Utah and obtained attorney's fees under California's anti-SLAPP statute.
 2008 WL 619287 (D. Utah 2008).

 - Represented a national financial services company in a restrictive covenant dispute with a former employee/partner.

-- Lead counsel for a technology start-up company in trade secret litigation adverse to a former corporate officer.
+- Served as lead counsel for a technology start-up company in trade secret litigation adverse to a former corporate officer.

 - On behalf of Gov. Ed Rendell, Sen. Arlen Specter and Sen. Rick Santorum, challenged the proposed deactivation of a Pennsylvania Air National Guard Unit as part of the 2005 Defense Base Closure and Realignment Act process.
 2005 WL 2050295 (E.D.
 Pa.
 2005).